Martian01/openTeamOneServer/README.md

 ![Configuration](docu/demo3.png)

-### Step 4: Import
+### Step 5: Import

-In the last step you import the database content of the demo instance from the JSON file "demo".
+In this step you import the database content of the demo instance from the JSON file "demo".
 If you followed the previous steps, the server will find it when you hit the "Load" button as in the following picture:

 ![Import](docu/demo4.png)

 Congratulations!
 The demo instance is now operational.

-### Step 5: Profit
+### Step 6: Profit

 The demo instance contains 3 users that you can log in as from your mobile devices.
 The user names are player01, player02 and player03.
 All 3 of them have the case-sensitive password "pass".

 ![App Login](docu/screenshot0.png)

-Familiarize yourself with the system by creating transactional content through mobile devices, saving database snapshots to the server and studyding the JSON objects inside those snapshots.
+You can now familiarize yourself with the system by creating transactional content through mobile devices, and studying the database content using the admin functionality of the server.

-At this point in time the admin functionality is limited to the bare minimum, which means that master data creation and maintenance (users, persons, rooms, room memberships) can only be done through JSON snapshots that are uploaded.
+At this point in time the admin functionality is limited to the bare essentials.
+There are maintenance modules for the database tables available, allowing you to create, read, update & delete table entries (the so-called CRUD operations).
+There are database tables for tenant parameters, users, persons, rooms, room memberships, messages, files, viewed confirmations and subscriptions.

+You can also export and import JSON snapshots of the database content.
 Note that a JSON file can be partial.
-For instance, if a JSON file contains only users and persons, it will not affect other object types in the database.
+For instance, if a JSON import contains only users and persons, it will not affect other object types in the database.

 ## Screenshots of Demo Content